holographxyz/holograph-cli/README.md

 The `mainnet` branch contains the code for our latest "stable" mainnet releases.
 Updates from `mainnet` always come from the `testnet` branch.
-We only ever update the `mainnet` branch when we intend to deploy code that has been tested on testnets to all mainnet networks supported by the Holograph protocol.
+We only ever update the `mainnet` branch when we intend to deploy code that has been tested on testnets to all mainnet networks supported by Holograph protocol.
 Our update process takes the form of a PR merging the `testnet` branch into the `mainnet` branch.

 ### The `testnet` branch